mahenina0403/bezier/README.md

 On Windows
 ```
 .\compare.exe              get the runtime on a random curve for 1000 evaluation points
+.\compare.exe -r [M]       get the runtime on a random curve for M evaluation points
 .\compare.exe -rd          get the runtime with respect to the degrees
 .\compare.exe -rs          get the runtime with respect to the number of evaluation points
 .\compare.exe -e [t]       get the relative errors at a give t